In the guide

 Crossbows, air weapons and imitation firearms must not be sold to underage customers

-A guide to the sale of fireworks, including licensing, categories of fireworks and age restriction
+A guide to the supply of fireworks, including licensing, categories of fireworks and age restriction

-Certain bladed products are covered by the legislation that restricts purchase by under-18s
+Certain bladed articles, bladed products and corrosive substances are covered by legislation that restricts purchase by and delivery to under-18s

 Sunbed businesses must adhere to the legal age restrictions, which were introduced because the young are at greater risk of developing skin cancer